yangmeyer/CPAccelerationTimer/README.md

 Calls a block a given number of times, spread out over a given duration, with the delays between calls – i.e. the acceleration/deceleration – determined by a given Bézier curve.

-Think of it as an NSTimer with a specifiable acceleration.
+Think of it as an NSTimer with specifiable acceleration behavior.

 Use cases
 ----------